How to Open a Business Checking Account With Bad Credit

 Some banks, called second-chance banks, specifically target customers with poor credit or negative info on their Chexsystems report.
 They give those people a second chance to open a bank account and use it well.

-They often charge higher fees but can be worth working with because it gives you the opportunity to clean up your credit and Chexsystems report.
+They often charge higher fees but can be worth working with because they give you the opportunity to clean up your credit and Chexsystems report.

 Work with a personal banker or local bank or credit union